Ekaterina Orlova (courtier): Marriage

 The following year, Grigory and Ekaterina were married in the Church of the Ascension of Christ in the Koporsky district of Saint Petersburg.
 He was 43, she was 18.
 In February 1777 at court they were considered to already have been married, although the ceremony took place on 5 June.
 The court was indignant at such a marriage, and Swedish King Gustav III is thought to have intercepted on behalf of Ekaterina.
 This matter was discussed in the Senate, which determined the couple should be separated and both be sent to monasteries.

 The synod brought an official complaint to the Empress, however the background of the case was not a moral and religious one, but political: Orlov had fallen from favour and was engaged in conflict with Catherine II at the time, due to the empress not allowing Ekaterina to travel with her to Tsarskoye Selo; Grigory argued with the empress, and when she did not change her mind, Orlov is said to have uttered the words "Damn you completely".
 Despite this and the public opinion of the marriage, and the Synod, the Empress appealed the decision of the Senate, made Princess Orlova a Fraulein, and gave her a portrait of herself, among other gifts.
 On 22 September 1777, she was awarded the Order of Saint Catherine.
 This caused a great sensation within the court.

+Princess Ekaterina Orlova cenotaph in Lausanne Cathedral/Switzerland.

 The couple honeymooned in Switzerland, then returned to St. Petersburg for two years.
 When Ekaterina fell ill they returned to Switzerland where, at the age of 22, she died of tuberculosis.
 She was buried in Lausanne Cathedral, before her body was transported to Russia and buried on the grounds of the Alexander Nevsky Monastery in the Annunciation Church.
 Ekaterina's death had a severe effect on her widower, who appears to have suffered from a serious mental illness, thought to be a form of dementia, losing his speech and mind.
 He soon died on 13 April 1783 at his Neskuchnoye estate.
 Her death also affected her brother Vasili, who abruptly changed his life, retreating from society before traveling abroad and joining a masonic lodge.
 Nikolay Karamzin, a friend of Vasili's, visited Switzerland in the September of 1789 and had a tombstone placed for her, writing:

 This minute I came from the cathedral church.
 There, a monument to Princess Orlova was built of black marble, who, in her blooming youth, died her days in Lausanne, in the arms of a tender, inconsolable husband.
 They say that she was beautiful – beautiful and sensitive!